Humana vs. Cigna Insurance

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-When comparing Humana and Cigna, Humana emerges as the more reliable insurance provider, especially for Medicare members, due to its solid customer satisfaction ratings, the widespread availability of its Medicare Advantage plans and its proven track record as evidenced by its large market share.
+When comparing Humana and Cigna, Humana emerges as the more reliable health insurance provider, especially for Medicare members, due to the widespread availability of its Medicare Advantage plans and its proven track record as evidenced by its large market share.

 That said, Cigna has one major advantage in that its huge global network dwarfs Humana’s network.
 As a result, there are undoubtedly some customers for whom Cigna is the better choice despite the limited availability of some of its key plan structures.